TBD54566975/web5-spec/spec/spec.md

 | `equivalentId` | Array of Strings | No       | A stronger form of the `alsoKnownAs` property, guaranteed by the DID method.
 See [this spec text](https://www.w3.org/TR/did-core/#h-note-10) for more information. |
 | `canonicalId`  | String           | No       | Similar to `equivalentId`, though always a single value, never a set.
 See [this spec text](https://www.w3.org/TR/did-core/#dfn-canonicalid) for more information. |

 ### Verifiable Credentials v1.1 Data Model

 The [[ref:VC Data Model]] provides optionality for many of its properties.
-This means they can take on multiple concrete types, for example an [`issuer` property](https://www.w3.org/TR/vc-data-model/#issuer) can either be repreesnted as a JSON string representing a URI or a JSON object that must contain an `id` property.
+This means they can take on multiple concrete types, for example an [`issuer` property](https://www.w3.org/TR/vc-data-model/#issuer) can either be represented as a JSON string representing a URI or a JSON object that must contain an `id` property.
 Additionally, the data model follows an [open world](https://www.w3.org/TR/vc-data-model/#extensibility) model for extensibility via the usage of [[ref:JSON-LD]].
 As a consequence, conformant Verifiable Credentials may contain properties that are not defined by the specification itself, but by [JSON-LD Contexts](https://www.w3.org/TR/json-ld11/#the-context).

 This optionality can be difficult to implement consistently across languages.
 As a consequence, this specification defines a strict subset of the VC Data Model v1.1 that supports the [plain JSON syntax](https://www.w3.org/TR/vc-data-model/#json), represented by the following table.
 As a utility JSON Schemas for [Verifiable Credentials](vc-11.json) and [Verifiable Presentations](vp-11.json) are provided to aid in the validation of conformant documents.